-The counseling session is provided through a link on the U.S. Department of Education's Direct Loan website-https:// studentloans.gov.
+The counseling session is provided through a link on the U.S. Department of Education's Direct Loan websitehttps://studentaid.gov/entrance-counseling/.
 However, there are some specific issues of which you should be aware.
 Federal Stafford Loan borrowing levels are broadly defined on the Department's web site by the student's year in school.
 At the YCST, a student's year in school is specifically defined by the number of hours the student is scheduled to attend at the time of loan processing.
-Borrowing levels are described in the Loan Limits section of this handbook.
+Borrowing levels are described in the Loan Limits section.